ryuuseijin/uploadthing-repro/README.md

 ## Make the error go away

-There are three changes that make the error go away:
+There are three changes, any one of which will make the error go away:

 1. remove the line containing `distDir: 'build'` from `next.config.js`
 3. remove `withSentryConfig` from `next.config.js`